briankarlsayen/job-scrapper/README.md

 [ ] C not listed when C, C++ exist
 [ ] Git not listed when Git/Github
-[x] test linkedin not equal number scraped, test for duplicate titles, lk not logged has duplicate jobs(sites problem issue)
+[x] test linkedin not equal number scraped, test for duplicate titles, lk not logged has duplicate jobs(sites problem issue) [ ] handle if scraper failed, do not create a csv

 ENCHANCEMENT
 [ ] create a test file, for improvement checking